CovalentLabs/project-w-app/README.md

 # build files to ./www, then
 npm run build

-# ensure adb is running with devcies connected
+# ensure adb is running with devices connected
 adb devices

 # deploy to cordova either emulator or connected device